hdkid7/hdkid7/README.md

-### Hi!
+#### Hi!
 Thank you for visiting my Github Profile, I'm Hamed 👋

 ## I'm a Developer
 -  🍔 I’m currently working on improving my restaurant website
 -  🎮 Next project will be creating a game in Phaser Js (Game advertisement website) or a project in Clojure
 -  🐍 I’m currently learning Clojure and Python
 -  🥅 2020 Goals: Contribute more to Open Source projects and start my own blog
+-  🐧 Fun Fact: Linux enthsiast who loves to workout and play basketball

 ### Checkout my portfolio!: